Mastery has been described as abiding by these 3 rules:

 This happens when the challenges we face are matched to our abilities.

-To be truly engaged means you have purpose.
+To be truly engaged means you have a purpose.

 External rewards can be attractive and fun however, only intrinsic purpose can sustain long term goals.
 Goals such as achieving your black belt.